omniaintranet/OmniaDocsG2/general-assets/creating-app-templates/index.rst

 Setup
 -------
-Using the options here you set ublishing app settings and can create one or more page collections to be set up automatically when this template is used.
+Using the options here you set app settings and can create one or more page collections to be set up automatically when this template is used.

 .. image:: publishing-edit-setup-v7.png

-To edit settings, click "Publishing app settings" and use the following settings (can be edited later by a publishing app administrator):
+To edit settings, click "Publishing app settings" or similar, and use the following settings (can be edited later by an administrator):

 .. image:: publishing-edit-setup-settings-v7.png

-+ **Allow reuse content**: If publishing apps created from this template should allow reuse of content, select "Enable reuse content".
++ **Allow reuse content**: If apps created from this template should allow reuse of content, select "Enable reuse content".
 + **Contact property**: Select the default property for page contact.
 + **Review date property**: Select the default property for review date.
 + **Permisson**: Users, or groups, that should be able to take part in the sites activites should be added in this field.
 A suggestion can be added here, but it can be edited when a site is created from this template.